asharma567/anomaly-detection-exercise/jog.md

 ### Moving Window Statistics

-2. Look at what each trend looks like.
+2. Look at what each column trend looks like.
 Since there are quite a few columns you probably want to plot 4-5 at a time.

 ![](img/pandas_series.png)